Shadow-Admins/Cyber_Club/Starting_Point/DFIR/Memory_Forensics/Volatility/README.md

 <details>
     <summary>Spoilers</summary>
 <p></p>
+<H3>Finding the IP Address</H3>
+<p></p>
 First we need to find the IP address of the system, to do this we will need to use an option that looks at networking and TCP/UDP connections.
-There are multiple options for this however, because we know the system is Win7SP1x64 both connections and connscan willnot work so we will use netscan.
+There are multiple options for this however, because we know the system is Win7SP1x64 both connections and connscan will not work so we will use netscan.
 The command looks like this:
 <p></p>

 ```